1. What is MODBUS?1. Basic Concept

 <2> Command Number 01: The command number for reading digital quantities is fixed at 01.

-<4> Number of Registers High 8 Bits, Low 8 Bits: Indicates how many switch quantities to read starting from the starting address.
+<4> Number of Registers High 8 Bits, Low 8 Bits: Indicates how many switch quantities to read from the starting address.
 In this example, it is 37 switch quantities.

 Example: [11][01][05][CD][6B][B2][0E][1B] [CRC High] [CRC Low]